 Premium Profile — 5 Advanced Frameworks

 NVC offers a four-step framework for turning charged conversations into connecting ones: observe without evaluating, identify feelings, uncover the underlying needs, and make clear requests rather than demands.
 It sounds simple, but most of us skip straight from observation to judgment.
-AttuneUP measures your natural NVC fluency and helps bridge the gap, translating reactive language into observations, feelings, needs, and requests that invite dialogue rather than defensiveness.
+AttuneUP measures your natural expressiveness and helps bridge the gap, reshaping reactive language into observations, feelings, needs, and requests that invite dialogue rather than defensiveness.

-The most common destructive pattern in relationships: one partner pursues connection through more talking, questioning, or emotional intensity, while the other withdraws into silence, distraction, or shutting down.
+The most common challenging pattern in relationships: one partner pursues connection through more talking, questioning, or emotional intensity, while the other withdraws into silence, distraction, or shutting down.
 The pursuer feels abandoned; the withdrawer feels overwhelmed.
 Both are trying to cope, but the cycle escalates.
-AttuneUP maps where you and your partner fall in this dance and helps break the cycle by coaching messages that de-escalate rather than trigger the pattern.
+AttuneUP maps where you and your partner fall in this dance and helps break the cycle by coaching messages that de-escalate rather than set off the pattern.

-Under stress, our thinking distorts in predictable ways: mind-reading ("I know what you're thinking"), catastrophizing ("This means we're doomed"), all-or-nothing thinking ("You never listen"), or emotional reasoning ("I feel it, so it must be true").
-These distortions hijack communication and turn small issues into relationship-threatening conflicts.
-AttuneUP identifies your tendency toward specific distortions and flags them before they sabotage your message.
+Under stress, our thinking shifts in predictable ways: mind-reading ("I know what you're thinking"), catastrophizing ("This means we're doomed"), all-or-nothing thinking ("You never listen"), or emotional reasoning ("I feel it, so it must be true").
+These patterns can take over communication and turn small issues into relationship-threatening conflicts.
+AttuneUP identifies your tendency toward specific thinking patterns and flags them before they sabotage your message.

 Your ability to manage intense emotions directly affects how you communicate under stress.
-Some people flood quickly (heart racing, tunnel vision, fight-or-flight mode), while others suppress emotions until they eventually explode.
-AttuneUP assesses your regulation style — how quickly you escalate, what calms you down, and how you process difficult feelings — then adjusts coaching intensity accordingly.
-If you're flooded, it might suggest a pause before sending.
+Some people feel overwhelmed quickly (heart racing, tunnel vision, wanting to lash out or shut down), while others suppress emotions until they eventually explode.
+AttuneUP assesses your intensity style — how quickly you escalate, what calms you down, and how you process difficult feelings — then adjusts coaching intensity accordingly.
+If you're overwhelmed, it might suggest a pause before sending.

-Differentiation is the ability to stay connected to your partner while maintaining your own sense of self — to be close without losing yourself, and to disagree without it feeling like the relationship is in danger.
-Low differentiation looks like either emotional fusion (taking on your partner's feelings as your own) or emotional cutoff (disconnecting to protect yourself).
-AttuneUP measures your differentiation level to help you maintain healthy boundaries in how you communicate, even during conflict.
+This is about the ability to stay connected to your partner while maintaining your own sense of self — to be close without losing yourself, and to disagree without it feeling like the relationship is in danger.
+When this is out of balance, it can look like merging with your partner's feelings as your own, or pulling away to protect your own space.
+AttuneUP measures your closeness-independence balance to help you maintain healthy boundaries in how you communicate, even during conflict.

 Pattern Detection

-AttuneUP detects Gottman's Four Horsemen in real-time and coaches their research-backed antidotes.
+AttuneUP detects four communication patterns that research shows can erode relationships in real-time and coaches their research-backed antidotes.

 "You never listen to me"